jobrouter/typo3-data/Documentation/developer.rst

 Custom table
 ------------

-Synchronising a JobData table into an :ref:`custom table
+Synchronising a JobData table into a :ref:`custom table
 <module-create-table-link-custom>` has some advantages and disadvantages
 compared to the simple synchronisation type described above: